Housing and Innovation in Revit (HIR)

 4. Sustainability – Focus on innovative green technologies not included in other categories.

-Examples mentioned in the Streamlined Checklist can be found on Revit City or BimSmith.
+Examples mentioned in the checklist can be found on Revit City or BimSmith.
 The design is not limited to the examples in the checklist.

 Power/AC/Heat Calculations